The Thrive Approach uses interactive play and creative activities to help expand how children and young people express themselves.

 In some cases, children may find it difficult to play or not want to play because of their earlier experiences.
 This lack of playing can lead to various cognitive, social, emotional and psychological issues later in the child or young person’s life.
 The Thrive Approach uses creative activities to gently and sensitively invite these youngsters to play.
 Over time, the children learn to feel safe in expressing their feelings.
 They then feel more able to integrate in social settings and can regulate their behaviour more appropriately.

-Our web-based profiling and action-planning tool, Thrive-Online, will suggest targeted strategies and activities – including play and the arts – for use with whole groups and smaller groups or individuals, based on the needs identified through profiling.
+Our web-based profiling and action-planning tool, Thrive-Online, will suggest targeted strategies and activities – including play and the arts – for use with whole classes, small groups or individuals, based on the needs identified through profiling.

 Reference: Office of the United Nations High Commissioner for Human Rights (1989).
 Convention on the Rights of the Child, 20 November 1989.
 Geneva: United Nations Human Rights Office of the High Commissioner.
 Available at: https://www.ohchr.org/en/professionalinterest/pages/crc.aspx (accessed on 18 March 2020).